christian43/classification_canoe/README.md

 sport-specific performance data of 731 young canoe sprint athletes (12 to 16 years) obtained between 1992 and 2019 were used for predictive modelling.
-Tests for anthropometry comprised body height, body mass, arm span, and leg length.
+Tests for anthropometry comprised body height, body mass, arm span, leg length and age.
 In terms of physical fitness, tests for cardiorespiratory endurance (800-m/1.500-m run), muscular endurance (bench press, bench pull), linear speed (30-m sprint), and muscle power (3 kg-medicine-ball-throw test) were included.
 Sport-specific tests included 250-m and 2.000-m on-water canoe sprint performance.
-Additionally, three categorial variables (discipline [canoe men, kayak women, kayak men], age, and performance level [elite, sub-elite]) were used to classify the athletes.
+Additionally, two categorial variables (discipline [canoe men, kayak women, kayak men], and performance level [elite, sub-elite]) were used to classify the athletes.
 The performance level was defined as dependend variable and described the highest performance level the athletes achieved during their sporting career.